 Almost all taxpayers who earn more than $200,000 choose to claim itemized deductions rather than the standard deduction on their tax return, according to the Tax Foundation.
 Itemizing requires filling out an additional form, the Schedule A. So why do people bother?
 Because itemizing reduces their income more than the standard tax deduction.

-The standard deduction for 2017 federal tax returns is $6,350 for singles and $12,700 for married couples filing jointly.
-But you might get a higher deduction by itemizing if you paid things like mortgage interest, real estate and personal property taxes, state and local income taxes, or sales taxes and other deductible expenses.
+You might get a higher deduction by itemizing if you paid things like mortgage interest, real estate and personal property taxes, state and local income taxes, or sales taxes and other deductible expenses.
 Figure your taxes both ways to determine if you’re better off itemizing deductions or not.

 8. Take Advantage of the Benefits of Homeownership